kbhujbal/SubmarineShield-underwater_anomaly_recognition_svm/README.md

 ```

 This will:
-1. Download the dataset from UCI repository
+1. Load the dataset from the local file (`data/raw/sonar.all-data`)
-2. Preprocess and encode labels
+2. Preprocess and encode labels (R→0, M→1)
 3. Split data (80% train, 20% test) with stratification
 4. Perform GridSearchCV for hyperparameter optimization (5-fold CV)
 5. Evaluate the best model on the test set
 6. Save the trained pipeline to `models/sonar_svm_model.joblib`

+**Note**: If the dataset file is missing, you'll receive a helpful error message with download instructions.

 ### Expected Output